GBTSpectroscopy/degas/README.md

 * The GBT Weather database
 * A local copy of this repository

+You can organize this however you want.
+A suggested structure might be a main degas directory with the DEGAS rawdata, GBT Weather database, and code underneath it.

 ### DEGAS Data tree

 Copy over the DEGAS data tree to your local computer.
 In practice, this is easiest by doing a push from the GB machines to your computer using `rsync`.
 Specifically, you need to grab the `rawdata` directory from our space on lustre.